luusi/digital-twins-composition-in-smart-manufacturing-via-markov-decision-processes/README.md

 python digital_twins/main.py --config digital_twins/config.json
 ```
 ## Experiments
-- To modify characteristics of the Digital Twins (probabilities of actions and costs of perform an action) and do tests go to the page https://bosch-iot-suite.com/.
+- To modify characteristics of the Digital Twins and do tests go to the page https://bosch-iot-suite.com/.

 - Login with the following credentials: